cccbr/runningatower/content/docs/ringingroom/_index.md

 ![Stable tools](tools_350.JPG)

-*Figure 14: Collection of toools suitable for bell installations*
+*Figure 14: Collection of tools suitable for bell installations*

 These should be usable and not simply rusted away.
 It may be preferable for the Steeple Keeper (or person doing maintenance) to provide their own tools.
 Tower tools may have a habit of “walking” or being misused, even by well-intentioned people!